AndreiMoraru123/Watch-and-Tell/README.md

 - [ ] Migrate to OpenCV GPU build
 - [ ] Add an attention mechanism to the Decoder
-- [ ] Optimize model size and parameter for inference speed
+- [ ] Optimize model parameter size for inference speed
 - [ ] Change the greedy nearest word search to a beam search algo